 Add the almond meal, flours, bicarb soda and salt and mix well.
 Then add the eggs and mix thoroughly.

 Pour the mixture into the prepared baking dish.

 Baking time will depend on what size springform tin you use but it will probably be around the 35 mins mark.
 Just keep an eye on it and it’s ready when a skewer comes out clean.
 You want this cake to still be moist in the middle so it’s better to slightly undercook it than overcook it.

 Remove from the oven and allow to cool for about 5 mins in the tin before transferring it to cool further on a wire rack without the tin.

 To make the chocolate ganache, chop the chocolate into small pieces.

 Heat the cream in a double boiler on a very low heat and then slowly add the chocolate whilst constantly stirring.
 Turn off the heat and continue stirring until all the chocolate has melted.
 It’s important to remember that you only want to heat the cream to a point that it can melt the chocolate.
 Boiling the cream isn’t desirable.

 Allow the ganache to cool in the fridge until it starts to stiffen, then mix it in an electric cake mixer until it lightens in colour.
 Now you’re ready to use your ganache on your cake.

 Decorate as you please.
 I used mixture of naughty treats, fruit and flowers.
-My decorating skills leave a little to be desired.
+My decorating skills are a little crap.